Phonbopit/ghostahoy/README.md

 ## GhostAhoy

+## UPDATE: This guide is extremely outdated!

 **GhostAhoy** is a [Clean Blog, Bootstrap Theme](http://startbootstrap.com/template-overviews/clean-blog/) for Ghost Theme.
-This is a demo theme for article [Getting started with Ghost Theme Development](http://devahoy.com) series.
+This is a demo theme for article [Getting started with Ghost Theme Development](https://devahoy.com/posts/getting-started-with-ghost-theme-development-part1/) series.

 ## Theme Credit